KU-AI4H/Contrastive-ECG/README.md

 - **Dropout Augmentation**: Randomly zeros out 10% of the positions in each lead of the ECG signals within a batch.
 - **Gaussian Noise Augmentation**: Adds Gaussian noise to each signal based on its magnitude.
 - **CLOCKS**: Based on Kiyasseh et al., *"Clocs: Contrastive learning of cardiac signals across space, time, and patients,"* International Conference on Machine Learning (ICML), PMLR, 2021.
+- Find them in `CL_augmentations.py`

 ## Encoder Architectures

-- Implements various encoder architectures specifically designed for ECG time series:
+- Implements various encoder architectures specifically designed for ECG time series (`models.py`):
   - **CNN**
   - **CNN-LSTM**
   - **CNN-Attention-LSTM**